 These are people who have never seen you before and they don’t know who you are.
 You may be the best choice on the market but these new visitors don’t know that, yet.

-You can see new to return visitor rate in GA by going to the Audience –> Overview report.
+You can see the new vs. return visitor rate in GA by going to the Audience –> Overview report.
 Here is mine:

 Let’s stick with my site.
 88.2% of my visitors are new and 11.8% are returning.
 This means if I worked my tail off to bring in 100 new people and couldn’t convert them during their very first visit only 10 would give me a second chance.
 Those are terrible odds.